Feyerabend/bb/workbook/ch01/numbers/README.md

 Starting Point: The concept of floating-point representation has evolved over time as computing needs grew.
 Early computers used fixed-point numbers due to limited hardware capabilities.
 However, as more complex calculations were needed (e.g., scientific simulations), floating-point representation became essential.

 - Early Challenges: Fixed-point numbers couldn't handle the wide range of values required by scientific computations, which led to the development of floating-point representations.
 - IEEE 754 Standard: Before IEEE 754, there were various ways to represent floating-point numbers, leading to compatibility issues.
-IEEE 754 standardized floating-point representation, making computations more reliable across systems.
+IEEE 754 standardised floating-point representation, making computations more reliable across systems.

 Suggested Exploration: Look at notable figures in the field, like William Kahan, who contributed to the IEEE standard.
 Also, consider researching notable historical events, like the Apollo missions, which relied heavily on precise floating-point calculations.